Forest - Change

 I do not trust my arm.

-I prepare to go.
+The next day I rest, and prepare to go.

 Spirit and Change